soreana/cisco-anyconnect-server-docker/README.md

 ## Sectoin I: Introduction

-As an Iranian Citizen, I always have trouble with censorship forced by our beloved governments on one hand and foreign sanctions burden on another hand.
-They banned our IP, filtered our domain, drop MTProto and OpenVPN protocol or even removed our servers from their data centers, but we are always one step ahead :-)
+As an Iranian citizen, I always have trouble with censorship forced by our beloved government on one hand and foreign sanctions burden on another hand.
+They banned our IP, filtered our domain, drop MTProto and OpenVPN protocols and even removed our servers from their data centers, but we are always one step ahead :-)

 To address these issues I start to use docker to ease the pain of installing and installing and installing the same applications again and again and again.
 In this way, I can change my host and deploy my applications on a new host in less than a minute.
-One of my favorite applications to bypass filter is cisco anyconnect.
+One of my favorite applications to bypass filter is Cisco AnyConnect.
 I like it because it relays traffic between clients and servers like OpenSSH and HTTPS.
-In this way, the government can't discriminate between Anyconnect traffic and HTTPS, as a result, they can't block anyconnect traffic unless they block all HTTPS traffic.
+In this way, the government can't distinguish between Anyconnect traffic and HTTPS, as a result, they can't block AnyConnect traffic unless they block all HTTPS traffic.

-There exist two way of client authentication, with password or certificate.
+There exist two ways of client authentication, with password or certificate.
 Password authentication is straightforward and it doesn't need complex configuration but configuration complexity of certificate authentication is rather high; You should understand how certificate works and generate certificate for every user.
-On the other hand client get rid of typing password every time they want to connect to network.
+However, it saves you from having to type the password every time you want to connect.
 I tried to solve issue of configuration by introducing `gcc` **(generate client certificate)** command.
 You can easily generate new certificate by typing `gcc <username>` (more on that on section III).

-In the section II I will show password authentication configuration and how you can add new client.
-In section III I will use same procedure to introduce certificate authentication.
-Some tricks to boost your network speed and delay provided in final section.
+In the section II I will show password authentication configuration and how you can add new clients.
+In section III I will use the same procedure to introduce certificate authentication.
+Some tricks to boost your network speed and minimize delay are provided in the final section.

 ## Section II: password authentication configuration

-Easiest ocserv configuration is its password authentication.
-By passing some argument at build time you can build your own docker image customized for your domain.
-Run below command in root directory of this repo to build fresh ocserve docker image with password authentication customized for your domain.
-Meaning of build arguments provided in Table.
+Easiest `ocserv` configuration is its password authentication.
+By passing some arguments at build time you can build your own docker image customized for your domain.
+Run the below command in root directory of this repo to build fresh `ocserv` docker image with password authentication, customized for your domain.
+Description of build arguments are provided in Table.
 1 .

 ```bash
 $ docker build --build-arg ORGANIZATION="Example Corp" --build-arg DOMAIN=example.com -t anyconnect:password ./password/
 ```

-After successful build run anyconnect image by:
+After successful build run `AnyConnect` image by:

 ```bash
 $ docker run --name any-pass -it --privileged -p 4321:4321 anyconnect:password